yukun093/yukun093.github.io/README.md

 # Run following commands to configure environment

-Then to initialize "rbenv", using command and refresh site when files is reloaded.
+Then to initialize "rbenv" to configure attributes.

 ```shell
 eval "$(rbenv init -)"